hpc-uk/build-instructions/FHI-aims/CIRRUS-200112_2/README.md

 However, here we discuss a bundled release version downloaded as `fhi-aims.200112_2.tgz`.

-Untar the bundle (or clone the git) a suitable location on `/work`.
+Untar the bundle (or clone the git) a suitable location in e.g., your home directory .
 Note that we will refer to the top-level directory as `FHI_AIMS_ROOT`.
 E.g.,
 ```
 tar xf fhi-aims.200112_2.tgz